Prox-C/Prox-C/README.md

 ### <img src="/assets/team.png" width="16"> Stuff I do

-Aside from the courses offered by our curriculum, I also take online courses such as the ever-so-popular <a href="https://pll.harvard.edu/course/cs50-introduction-computer-science"> Harvard CS50 </a>, spend a lot of time solving problems on <a href="https://leetcode.com/problemset/all/"> Leetcode </a>, and immerse myself in self-learning through various online resources and platforms.
+Aside from the courses offered by our curriculum, I also:

+- Take online courses such as the ever-so-popular <a href="https://pll.harvard.edu/course/cs50-introduction-computer-science"> Harvard CS50 </a>

+- Spend a lot of time solving problems on <a href="https://leetcode.com/problemset/all/"> Leetcode </a>

+- Immerse myself in self-learning through various online resources and platforms.